Master Seminar Biomedical Engineering

 Prior knowledge

 Knowledge of system theory and signal processing, corresponding to those taught as basics in the lectures of the bachelor's program in Electrical Engineering and Information Technology.
-Basic knowledge of neural networks would be helpful.
+Basic knowledge of ultrasound imaging would be helpful.

 Literature